Equal Employment Opportunity Program

 Any person who desires more information regarding DMV’s Title VI Program can contact its Title VI Coordinator at the address noted below.

 Any person who believes they have, individually or as a member of any specific class of persons, been subjected to discrimination on the basis of race, color, national origin, sex, age, disability, income level or limited English proficiency has the right to file a formal complaint.
 Any such complaint must be in writing and submitted within 180 days following the date of the alleged occurrence.
-Complaint forms (EXEC 1001) are available online at www.dmv.ca.gov and may be filed with:
+Complaint forms (EXEC 1001 (PDF)) are available online at www.dmv.ca.gov and may be filed with:

 California Department of Motor Vehicles